How to Configure Unattended Upgrades on Debian 12/11/10

 –no-minimal-upgrade-stepsUpgrades all packages together instead of in smaller sets

-These options are important when running the unattended-upgrades command in the terminal, you can use several options to control the behavior of the automatic upgrade process.
-For example, the –dry-run option can be useful for testing the upgrade process without actually making any changes to the system, while the –download-only option can be used to download the upgrades without installing them.
+When you run the unattended-upgrades command in the terminal, these options play a crucial role.
+You have the flexibility to control the automatic upgrade process using various options.
+For instance, you can use the –dry-run option to test the upgrade process without making real-time system changes.
+Similarly, the –download-only option allows you to download the upgrades without installing them.

 sudo nano /etc/apt/apt.conf.d/50unattended-upgrades

 Once opened, you can modify various options as per your requirements.
-It is important to remove any comments (lines beginning with “//” or “#”) in the file to activate the options.
+It is essential to remove any comments (lines beginning with "//" or "#") in the file to activate the options.

 After making any changes to the configuration file, it is essential to run the following command to apply the changes: